The 13 Best Restaurant Websites You Can Learn From

 From the first heading on the homepage to their story page with family photos, MetroPizza feels like a warm, welcoming place.
 The text, photos and reviews tell you how the staff will greet you with a smile and a hot, classically delicious pizza pie.

-Saffy’s website has an inviting atmosphere and emphasizes community to foster a strong connection with customers.
+Saffy’s website has an inviting atmosphere and emphasizes community to foster strong customer connections.
 By focusing on the dining experience and highlighting the restaurant's personality, Saffy successfully differentiates itself from its competitors.

 Their images are purposeful, with the top photo showing multiple dishes, hands reaching across the table and a freshly poured glass of wine.
-It shows action and community, and even their animated illustrations add a flair of personality and switch it up from other restaurant images.
+It shows action and community, and even its animated illustrations add a flair of personality, setting it apart from other restaurant images.

 SushiMe Roll'n prioritizes conversions with a clear, focused restaurant site design.
-Their homepage features prominent CTAs, enticing promotions and a user-friendly online ordering system, leading to a significant increase in direct online sales.
+Their homepage features prominent CTAs, enticing promotions, and a user-friendly online ordering system, resulting in a significant increase in direct online sales.

 By featuring high-quality images of their best-selling items, they create excitement and make ordering decisions easier for new customers.
 This strategy enhances engagement, builds trust in their menu and ultimately drives more sales.